Cheap Bus Tickets from Lviv to Chemnitz

 Useful Information for Lviv and Chemnitz

 Start your journey in Lviv.
-Lviv (also spelled L'viv and Львів; Polish: Lwów, German: Lemberg, Russian: Львов, Latin: Leopolis) is in Western Ukraine and used to be the capital of East Galicia.
+Lviv (also spelled L'viv; Ukrainian: Львів; Polish: Lwów, German: Lemberg, Russian: Львов), formerly known as Lvov after its Russian name, is in Western Ukraine and used to be the capital of East Galicia.
 It's the biggest city of the region and a major Ukrainian cultural centre on the UNESCO World Heritage List.

 Where else can you travel?